Function

 Type: const gchar*

-A nul-terminated string containing bytes that are used to split the string (it can accept an empty string, which will result in no string splitting).
+A string containing characters that are used to split the string.
+Can be empty, which will result in no string splitting.

 The data is owned by the caller of the function.